The golden sausage: Tauranga's Cherrywood Butcher does it again - NZ Herald

 And what better way to kick things off than with one of the best sausages in New Zealand?

-For the second year running, one of Cherrywood Butcher's uniquely flavoured bangers has won national claim, with its Chinese san choy bow sausage winning gold at the Great New Zealand Sausage Competition.
+For the second year running, one of Cherrywood Butcher's uniquely flavoured bangers has won national acclaim, with its Chinese san choy bow sausage winning gold at the Great New Zealand Sausage Competition.

 The butchery, owned by Kurt and Alanna Thomson, also won gold in the mince category, which was added this year, for its gourmet chicken burger patties.